-order to increase tax revenues and raise the efficiency of government.
+Tax evasion is a widespread phenomenon that redistributes income from honest to dishonest citizens.
+The fight against tax evasion is a typical aspect of political agendas in order to increase tax revenues and raise the efficiency of government.
 Tax evasion has also attracted the attention of scholars from various academic disciplines.
 There seems to be interdisciplinary agreement that individuals are motivated not only by the rate of return on tax evasion, but also by other motivations (usually called tax morale).
 Unfortunately, it is notoriously hard to test this supposition empirically.
 The key limitation is that tax evasion and tax morale are usually not observable to the researcher.

 In this study, we resolve these key limitations.
-We focus on the case of the commuter tax allowance in Austria and combine various administrative data sources to observe actual tax evasion behavior at the individual level.
+We focus on the case of the commuter tax allowance in Austria and combine various administrative data sources to observe actual tax evasion behavior with relatively little error at the individual level.
 We test the hypothesis that the family is important in shaping individual tax morale and is thus an important determinant of tax evasion.
 In a first step, we show the significant intergenerational association in tax compliance.
-In a second step, we utilize the exogenous variation in the father's tax evasion behavior to identify an intergenerational causal effect in tax evasion behavior.
-By exploiting the strong idiosyncratic variation in the father's probability of detection (our IV), we are able to show that paternal non-compliance increases children's non-compliance by about 20 percent.
+In a second step, we utilize exogenous variation in the father's tax evasion behavior to identify an intergenerational causal effect in tax evasion behavior.
+By exploiting the strong idiosyncratic variation in the father's distance-to-next-higher-bracket (our IV), we are able to show that paternal non-compliance increases children's non-compliance by about 23 percent.
 We also find evidence for spillovers across siblings.